dklevakin/ai-map/README.md

 npm run build
 ```

 The optimized output is written to `dist/`.
+The post-build step mirrors the compiled `app.js` and `app.css` bundle into
+`public/assets/` so that static hosts (for example, Cloudflare Pages without a build step) can serve the ready-to-run SPA
+directly from the repository.

 ## Documentation